infor-design/enterprise-wc/src/ids-base/README.md

 ## Ids Theme Mixin

 This mixin add functionality to change the theme on a component.
-To use it you just need to include the mixin in the `mix` list.
-Also you should add two properties to the properties array.
+To use it you need to:

+1. Include the mixin in the `mix` list.
+1. Also you add two properties to the properties array.
+For example:

 ```js
   static get properties() {